 How much will I pay in income taxes this year in California?

-Californians pay some of the highest taxes in the country.
-The income tax rate in California ranges from 1 percent to a whopping 13.3 percent, depending on which of the nine tax brackets you fall into.
+Californians pay some of the highest income taxes in the country.
+The California income tax rate ranges from 1 percent to a whopping 13.3 percent, depending on which of the nine tax brackets you fall into.
 All Californians should have a basic understanding of the income tax system so that you know what you will pay in taxes in the coming year.
 Our San Diego tax lawyers at Brunoro Law offer an overview of income tax rates in California below.

 California Income Tax Rates